 It is an updated, detailed online course, which will include membership of an incubating and hatching group.

 The emails relating to this course are free of charge.
-The incubation course itself, and membership of a private Facebook group, will require a subscription to join.
+The incubation course itself, and membership of a private Facebook group, require a subscription to join.

 My loyal newsletter subscribers will be offered a discounted rate.